p0rtwalker/Auto-Checkpoint-FiveM/README.md

 Windows:
 1. Install Python from Microsoft Store.
-2. Download the .zip from the green <> Code button and extract the Auto-Checkpoint-FiveM.zip and open the folder.
+2. Download the .zip from the green <> Code button from the github page and extract the Auto-Checkpoint-FiveM.zip and open the folder.
 3. Right click in the folder and press open in terminal.
 4. Write then press enter: python3 -m pip install -r requirements.txt
 5. Write then press enter: python3 FiveM-Checkpoint-Hunter0(Faster-but-Messy).py (or the other file, whatever works the best for you).